 A potted history of the club as such.
 In 1962 Pat Dommett's father, Reg Booth managed to obtain the defunct tennis courts on the recreation field.
 He rallied about 30 Cranborne locals into forming a working party to dig out and create a 3 rink bowling green.
 The pavilion, which is still in existence, was an old agricultural building probably a chicken house .
 The members increased to a maximum of 70 members and a waiting list.
 In 1994 a fourth rink was added and also an extension to the existing building to create a kitchen.

 Since our heyday our bowling numbers have dropped, but if you are keen on bowling this is not a disavantage as you will have plenty of opportunities to play, unlike a club with full membership.
 Come and have a try on our Open Day and discover the “Friendly Bowling Club” for youself and perhaps become one of our members.
-Alternatively, there is a contact email address on the 'Links' page where further information can be requested.
+Alternatively, there is a contact email address on the page banner at the top above where further information can be requested.